yazi-rs/yazi-rs.github.io/docs/dds.md

 yazi --local-events=kind1,kind2 --remote-events=kind1,kind2
 ```

-When an event of the specified kind is triggered, it will be output to `stdout`:
+When an event of the specified kind is received, it will be output to `stdout`:

 ```sh
 hover,0,200,{"tab":0,"url":"/root/Downloads"}